An improvement framework to reduce community musculoskeletal waits while delivering best outcomes and experience

 The recovery plan should include:

-• validating the waiting list by asking all patients if they still wish to be seen and directing them to resources to support self-management where appropriate.
+• validating the waiting list by removing repeat referrals, identifying patients already receiving care within the service, identifying those who would benefit from care in another services, and asking all patients if they still wish to be seen and directing them to resources to support self-management where appropriate.
 If patients state they no longer wish to be seen, they can be removed from the waiting list provided they have capacity, understand the decision being made and have had all their communication needs met

 • being as productive as possible with follow-up capacity to free more clinical resource to validate the waiting list and assess new patients.